Wrongful Death Attorney in Minneapolis

 - Other dependent family members

-Compensation for Wrongful Death
+Compensation for Wrongful Death in Minneapolis

 The purpose of a wrongful death claim is to provide financial relief to the surviving family for the losses they’ve suffered.
 Depending on the details of your case, your family may be entitled to compensation for both economic and non-economic damages, including: